yxqd/luban/docs/helloworld.rst

          doc.paragraph(text = "This is my first luban user interface") return luban.actions.establishInterface(frame)

-You will see in the terminal where you start the luban project that the server is reloading to incoporate your changes.
+You will see in the terminal where you started the luban project that the server is reloading to incoporate your changes.
 Now you can refresh the browser and see the changes.